-Running from September 2019, this two-year project will develop, disseminate, and assess an Immersive Virutal Reality educational tool for teaching students on the autism spectrum and learning difficulties how to ‘learn to learn’.
-It will incorporate all the neccessary elements of an Individual Work System (IWS), together with the powerful supports provided by means of virtual reality.
-This project is funded by the European Commission’s Erasmus+ Programme.
+Running from 2019 to 2022, this two-year project developed, disseminated, and assessed an Immersive Virtual Reality (IVR) educational tool for teaching students on the autism spectrum and learning difficulties how to ‘learn to learn’.
+It incorporated all the necessary elements of an Individual Work System (IWS), together with the powerful supports provided by means of virtual reality.
+This project was funded by the European Commission’s Erasmus+ Programme.

-In the framework of the Spanish funded project FORHSSTEA, a prototype of a Virtual Reality based individual Work System has been developed and successfully tested by some IVRAP partners back in 2017.
-The objective of the IVRAP project wis to further develop this technology and make it available to be used for free by any student on the autism spectrum or with intellectual disabilities.
+In the framework of the Spanish funded project FORHSSTEA, a prototype of a Virtual Reality based on Individual Work System has been developed and successfully tested by some IVRAP partners back in 2017.
+The objective of the IVRAP project was to further develop this technology and make it available to be used for free by any student on the autism spectrum or with intellectual disabilities.

-IVRAP will also conduct a research with a larger sample of students in order to scientifically validate the IVR IWS and produce both a Massive Open Online Course (MOOC) on Virtual Reality and Autism, and Policy Recommendations related to the assessment of an IVR learning toolkit.
+IVRAP also conducted a research with a larger sample of students in order to scientifically validate the IVR-IWS, and produced both a Massive Open Online Course (MOOC) on Virtual Reality and Autism and Policy Recommendations related to the assessment of an IVR learning toolkit.

 A multi-sectoral team of nine partners has been built for the IVRAP project, including researchers from the two participating universities from Spain, and the UK (project coordinator the Universitat de València, and the University of the West of England, Bristol); teachers and autistic people and their families from the four schools involved from Spain, the UK, and Turkey (Adapta Foundation and Koynos Cooperative, Cambian Group, and the Sobe Foundation), and the Spanish autism association Autismo Ávila; two continous training institutions from the two regional governments in Spain and Turkey (CEFIRE and Konya İl MEM), and the umbrella organisation Autism-Europe.